-- Program Type: Baccalaureate - Requirements for this program are current for Spring 2012 - Required credits to graduate with this degree: 120 - Required credits within the major: 70 to 73 - This program requires summer terms. - Degree: Bachelor of Science
+- Students will no longer be accepted into this program after Summer 2020.
+Program requirements below are for current students only. - Program Type: Baccalaureate - Requirements for this program are current for Fall 2022 - Required credits to graduate with this degree: 120 - Required credits within the major: 67 to 80 - This program requires summer terms. - Degree: Bachelor of Science

+We are no longer accepting new students into this program.
+An undergraduate minor in housing and community development is open for enrollment.
+A post-baccalaureate graduate certificate in housing studies, and the MS, MA, and PhD in housing studies are open for enrollment.

 The housing studies program allows students to study shelter in its multiple dimensions.
 Coursework in the program includes social and behavioral sciences, economics, public policy, planning, and technology.

-After first acquiring a broad background of housing courses, students select one of five areas of concentration: community development and policy, housing technology, management and finance, selected populations, or sustainability.
+After first acquiring a broad background of housing courses, students select one of four areas of concentration: community development and policy, sustainability, management and finance, or selected populations.
 The housing studies program provides the academic background and professional preparation needed for graduate studies leading to college teaching, research, or planning/administrative positions.
 Depending upon prior coursework, the housing studies major requirements can often be completed in two years.
-Students are encouraged to meet with an adviser to discuss their specific situations.
+Students are encouraged to meet with an advisor to discuss their specific situations.